-As the paper posits Greenberg’s post-Holocaust thought adopts motifs of rupture, disillusionment and fragmentation akin to postmodernism but simultaneously there is a drive toward constructive theology, akin to pragmatism.
-This dualism is expressed through his notion of dialectical faith – the only type of authentic faith possible after the Holocaust – a faith that oscillates between images of despair and redemption, Auschwitz and Israel, between destruction and construction.
+As I posited in this thesis, Greenberg’s post-Holocaust thought adopts motifs of rupture, disillusionment, and fragmentation akin to postmodernism but – simultaneously – there is a drive toward constructive theology, akin to pragmatism.
+This dualism is expressed through Greenberg’s notion of dialectical faith – the only type of authentic faith possible after the Holocaust – a faith that oscillates between images of despair and redemption, Auschwitz and Israel, between destruction and construction.

 Greenberg’s VC is another expression of the fragmentary character allied to the relationship between humans and the Divine.
 The concept of covenant prior to the Holocaust had been elevated in an anachronistic Rabbinic reading to a metaphysical construct, impervious to historical or theological change.
-In Greenberg’s eyes, the Holocaust ‘shatters’ the covenant; that is it shatters the once perceived immunity of the covenant to external and empirical influence.
-The Holocaust forces the people of Israel to reassess their relationship not only to the Author of the covenant but also, and more significantly, to the obligations the covenant demands from its adherents.
-The experience of ‘shattering’ in Greenberg’s writing is one that engenders absolute despair and disillusionment and consequently theological fissure.
-However, even in his early post-Holocaust essays such as Voluntary Covenant and Cloud of Smoke Pillar of Fire, there are moves toward reconstruction and hope.
-Faith may be fragmentary and broken, but it is still present, in fact appropriating the classic quote by Rabbi Nachman “there is nothing as whole as a broken heart”, we intuitargued that hard PM is not consonant with his ultimate theological conclusion.
-It is the search for ways to maintain covenantal obligation and faith even after its total rupture that characterise Greenberg’s thought.
-These include “The Promise of Pluralism” and “Human Co-Creativity in the Covenant” as well as “Messianic Time” and “Responding’. ” The constructiveness and ethical imperative, as well as the elevated role of humanity in constructing hope and affirming life that emerge out of our confrontation with despair and shattered faith should not be downplayed – in fact they are at the very heart of Greenberg’s theology.
+In Greenberg’s eyes, the Holocaust ‘shatters’ the covenant; that is: it shatters the once perceived immunity of the covenant to external and empirical influence.
+The Holocaust forces the people of Israel to reassess their relationship not only to the Author of the covenant but also – and more significantly – to the obligations the covenant demands from its adherents.
+The experience of ‘shattering’ in Greenberg’s writing is one that engenders absolute despair and disillusionment and, consequently, theological fissure.
+However, even in his early post-Holocaust essays such as Voluntary Covenant and Cloud of Smoke Pillar of Fire, there are moves toward reconstruction and hope on Greenberg’s part.
+Faith may be fragmentary and broken, but it is still present, thereby appropriating the classic quote by Rabbi Nachman: “there is nothing as whole as a broken heart,” and – as such – I argued that hard PM is not consonant with Greenberg’s ultimate theological conclusion.
+It is the search for ways to maintain covenantal obligation and faith – even after its total rupture – that characterizes Greenberg’s thought.
+These efforts include “The Promise of Pluralism” and “Human Co-Creativity in the Covenant” as well as “Messianic Time” and “Responding.”
+The constructiveness and ethical imperative – as well as the elevated role of humanity in constructing hope and affirming life that emerges out of our confrontation with despair and shattered faith – should not be downplayed; in fact, these features are at the very heart of Greenberg’s theology.

-The agency that Greenberg invites the Post Holocaust Jew to adopt is not an easy or passive one.
-It is, rather, an agency wrought with fragmentation and disorientation, but it is an agency nevertheless.
-If Greenberg was indeed a postmodern thinker in the purist sense the narrative of destruction and deconstruction, fragmentation and brokenness would be noxious enough to sever the covenantal tie between God and His covenantal people.
-But instead he argues for a radical reinterpretation of the covenant rescuing it, and it’s agents (God and the people of Israel) from postmodern oblivion.
-Destruction becomes reconstruction, despair becomes hope and fragmentation metamorphize into a vulnerable but decisive whole that beckons agency and action.
-This is the pivotal move from a postmodern to pragmatic position.
-This argument is further consolidated in the paper through unpacking each of the outgrowths mentioned above from his essay “VC” illustrating the way they merge the deconstruction of robust PM with its more nuanced version found in classic American pragmatism.
+The agency that Greenberg invites the post-Holocaust Jew to adopt is not an easy or passive one.
+It is – rather – an agency wrought with fragmentation and disorientation, but it is an agency nevertheless.
+If Greenberg was indeed a postmodern thinker, in the purest sense, the narrative of destruction and deconstruction, fragmentation and brokenness, would be noxious enough to sever the covenantal tie between God and His covenantal people.
+But, instead, Greenberg argues for a radical reinterpretation of the covenant, thereby rescuing it and its agents (God and the people of Israel) from postmodern oblivion.
+Destruction becomes reconstruction, despair becomes hope, and fragmentation metamorphizes into a vulnerable but decisive whole that beckons agency and action.
+This move is the pivotal one from a postmodern to pragmatic position.
+This argument is further consolidated in the thesis by unpacking each of the outgrowths mentioned above from Greenberg’s essay “VC” and thereby illustrating the way these tendencies merge the deconstruction of robust PM with its more nuanced version found in classic American pragmatism.

-3. disillusionment with modernity
+3. Disillusionment with modernity